fs-linguistics/fs-linguistics.github.io/pages/cl-resources.md

 title: General Resources for Your Computational Linguistics Journey
 permalink: /resources/
 ---
+**_NOTE:_**  Your favourite resource does not appear in the list?
+You MUST let us know! :) Either send a pull request or contact annika.ott@student.uni-tuebingen.de to do it for you.
 ## Conferences

 -  CICLing: International Conference on Computational Linguistics and Intelligent Text Processing